nhs-t10/Robotics_2021_2022/TeamCode/src/main/scripts/tools/README.md

 **Many of them don't work now.**

-- `build-visualizer` was broken by the genealogies moving to `assets`.
-I can't just change the file because it needs to look back through our whole git history. idk if there's a way to do that with multiple files, so I'll leave it broken for now.
 - `visualise-autoauto-trees` needed to be explicitly called *by* the compiler.

 (`markov-generator` still works fine, though!)